 - What type of thing is it, and what is that type of thing’s general character?

-- What is the particular thing’s character that might override the general character, if it can be determined?
+- What is the thing’s particular character that might override the general character, if it can be determined?

 - If there is a mismatch between the general type of character and the character asserted by the particular thing, how deep or core is the particular attribute being measured such that the thing is likely to be able to maintain integrity to an attribute against general type?